Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Abstract

 \section{Abstract}

-By assuming the existence of extra-dimensional sterile neutrinos in big bang nucleosynthesis (BBN) epoch, we investigate the sterile neutrino ($\nu_s$) effects on the BBN and constrain some parameters associated with the $\nu_s$ properties.
-First, for cosmic expansion rate, we take into account effects by a five-dimensional bulk and intrinsic tension of the brane embedded in the bulk, and constrain a key parameter on the extra dimension by the observational element abundances.
-Second, effects of the $\nu_s$ traveling on or off the brane are considered.
-In this model, the effective mixing angle between the $\nu_s$ and an active neutrino depends on energy, which may give rise to a resonance effect on the mixing angle.
-Consequently, reaction rate of the $\nu_s$ can be drastically changed during the cosmic evolution.
-We estimated abundances and temperature of the $\nu_s$ by solving the Boltzmann equation as a function of temperature until the sterile neutrino decoupling and found that the relic abundance of the $\nu_s$ is maximized for a characteristic resonance energy $E_{\rm res}\sim 0.4$ GeV.
-Finally, some constraints related to the $\nu_s$, mixing angle and mass difference, are discussed in detail with the comparison of our BBN calculations corrected by the extra-dimensional $\nu_s$ to observational data on light element abundances.
+By assuming the existence of extra-dimensional sterile neutrinos in big bang nucleosynthesis (BBN) epoch, we investigate the sterile neutrino ($\nu_{\rm s}$) effects on the BBN and constrain some parameters associated with the $\nu_{\rm s}$ properties.
+First, for cosmic expansion rate, we take into account effects of a five-dimensional bulk and intrinsic tension of the brane embedded in the bulk, and constrain a key parameter of the extra dimension by using the observational element abundances.
+Second, effects of the $\nu_{\rm s}$ traveling on or off the brane are considered.
+In this model, the effective mixing angle between a $\nu_{\rm s}$ and an active neutrino depends on energy, which may give rise to a resonance effect on the mixing angle.
+Consequently, reaction rate of the $\nu_{\rm s}$ can be drastically changed during the cosmic evolution.
+We estimated abundances and temperature of the $\nu_{\rm s}$ by solving the rate equation as a function of temperature until the sterile neutrino decoupling.
+We then find that the relic abundance of the $\nu_{\rm s}$ is drastically enhanced by the extra-dimension and maximized for a characteristic resonance energy $E_{\rm res}\gtrsim 0.01$ GeV.
+Finally, some constraints related to the $\nu_{\rm s}$, mixing angle and mass difference, are discussed in detail with the comparison of our BBN calculations corrected by the extra-dimensional $\nu_{\rm s}$ to observational data on light element abundances.

 \keywords{}